Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Experiments

-\textbf{Comparison of ViT and LKCA.} Initially, we conducted extensive experiments on CIFAR-10, CIFAR-100, and Tiny-ImageNet to compare the performance of the original ViT with an LKCA-modified version of ViT having a similar order of magnitude in terms of parameters.
-The purpose of these experiments was to validate the effectiveness of LKCA across various parameter magnitudes and datasets.
-The parameter sizes of both the ViT and the LKCA-modified ViT varied across a range of magnitudes, spanning from small-scale models with 0.5 million parameters to large-scale models with 10 million parameters.
-Specifically, the parameter magnitudes were explored at levels of 0.5M, 1M, 2M, 4M, and 8M.
+Initially, we conduct extensive experiments on CIFAR-10, CIFAR-100, and Tiny-ImageNet to compare the performance of the original ViT with an LKCA-modified version of ViT having a similar order of magnitude in terms of parameters.
+The purpose of these experiments is to validate the effectiveness of LKCA across various parameter magnitudes and datasets.
+The parameter sizes of both the ViT and the LKCA-modified ViT vary across a range of magnitudes, spanning from small-scale models with 0.5 million parameters to large-scale models with 10 million parameters.
+Specifically, the parameter magnitudes are explored at levels of 0.5M, 1M, 2M, 4M, and 8M.
 It is important to note that the benchmark representing the model size across all variants is fixed at 2.69 million parameters, and it is independent of any subjective categorization as either large or small.
 This standardized model size serves as the reference point for assessing the performance of the different variants, ensuring a consistent comparison across the experiment.

 Table~\ref{tab:cifar10} presents a performance comparison of ViT and its LKCA variants on the CIFAR-10 image classification task, along with their performance across different orders of magnitude in terms of parameters.
 The table includes the Top-1 accuracy (Acc), the number of parameters (\# Params), and Floating Point Operations (Flops) for each model. \textit{ViT and ViT-LKCA:} The ViT model achieves a Top-1 accuracy of 93.36\%, with 2.69M parameters and 174.25M Flops.
 The ViT-LKCA outperforms with a Top-1 accuracy of 94.11\% (an improvement of 0.75 percentage points) and has 2.69M parameters and 170.81M Flops. \textit{Small-scale model (0.5M parameter magnitude):} The ViT/0.5M model has a Top-1 accuracy of 87.83\%, 0.48M parameters, and 30.58M Flops.
 The ViT/0.5M-LKCA, with LKCA improvement, significantly improves accuracy to 90.94\% (an increase of 3.11 percentage points) with 0.50M parameters and 31.34M Flops. \textit{Medium-scale models (1M, 2M, 4M parameter magnitudes):} For ViT and ViT-LKCA models with 1M, 2M, and 4M parameters, LKCA consistently yields higher Top-1 accuracy.
 For instance, ViT/1M-LKCA achieves a 1.33 percentage point improvement, reaching an accuracy of 92.49\%. \textit{Large-scale model (8M parameter magnitude):} For ViT and ViT-LKCA models with 8M parameters, the performance gap is narrower.
 ViT/8M-LKCA slightly improves Top-1 accuracy by 0.42 percentage points, reaching 94.88\%.